Recognize Your Colleagues - Submit a Nomination for an OSA Award

 - recognizes contributions to optical engineering, primarily in the commercial and industrial sector

-- recognizes distinguished work in the field of vision (awarded in even-numbered years only)
+- recognizes distinguished work in the field of vision.

 - recognizes contributions to quantum electronics

 - recognizes distinguished contributions in quantum optics and atomic physics as well as leadership in the international scientific community (co-sponsored with Deutsche Physikalische Gesellschaft (DPG)).
-Submit nominations for the 2014 award to DPG by 30 August 2013.
+Deadline is 10 August.

 - recognizes an outstanding discovery, scientific or technological achievement or invention